MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 | **Easy install** | The Microsoft Store provides a consistent and user-friendly install experience across [all Windows 10 or later apps](https://www.microsoft.com/store/apps/windows). |
 | **App analytics** | The [Microsoft Partner Center dashboard](/windows/uwp/publish/index) provides [detailed analytics](/windows/uwp/publish/analytics) about your app's health, usage, and more. |

 To publish your PWA to the Microsoft Store, no code changes are required.
-Instead, you create an app reservation in Microsoft Partner Center, then package your PWA using PWA Builder, and finally submit your package to the Microsoft Store.
-The following sections explain the steps.
+Instead, you create an app reservation in Microsoft Partner Center, package your PWA using PWA Builder, and then submit your package to the Microsoft Store.
+The following sections explain these steps.

 <!-- ====================================================================== -->